bannzai/Gedatsu/README.md

 Gedatsu provide readable format about AutoLayout error console log

 ## Abstract
-In runtime Gedatsu hooking console log and format it to human readable about AutoLayout ambiguous constraints.
+At runtime Gedatsu hooks console log and formats it to human readable about AutoLayout ambiguous constraints.

 | Original |  Gedatsu  |
 | ---- | ---- |